kingkybel/Transfer/CMakeTutorial/Step03/__INSTRUCTIONS__.md

 # Better structure for CMake
 The project is a very small one.
 Realistic programs have sometimes hundreds of header and source files.
-So whilst it is theoretically possible to create only one CMakeLists.txt file, it would become messy and unmaintainable.
+So whilst it is theoretically possible to create only one CMakeLists.txt file, it would quickly become messy and unmaintainable.

 # Include sub-directories
 The best way to structure the `cmake hierarchy` is to follow the project folder hierarchy.